 Diving in South Australia

 With one of the most diverse coastlines, South Australia has something to offer everyone.
 From wrecks, to jetties & everything in between: diving in SA is underappreciated on a world stage.
 Here are a few of our regular boat dives to give you a taste.
-Click the Dive DB links to link to our external dive site database.
+Click the Dive DB links to link to our dive site database.

 Aldinga Pinnacles